hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 as domain name and alias, e.g., `node1.site1.network.lan` and `node1.s1.network.lan`.
 Each service in a site gets its name, e.g., `service2.site2.network.lan` and `service2.s2.network.lan`.
 Additionally, the services get the names `service1.network.lan` and `service2.network.lan`.
+The DNS server in Site 1 resolves these names to Node 1 in Site 1, the DNS server in Site 2 resolves them to Node 1 in Site 2.

 ## DNS Configuration